affiliate disclosure

 TTFB result for Kinsta server from Europe location

-Cloudways and Kinsta TTFB score best in the Americas data centers.
-Cloudway is the better choice if your traffic is mainly from the European Union.
+Cloudways and Kinsta have the best TTFB scores in the Americas data centers.
+Cloudways is the better choice if your traffic is mainly from the European Union.

-Both web hosts’ TTFB is poor for users in Asia Pacific and Africa, with Kinsta’s average 1.3 seconds TTFB and Cloudways’s 678 ms TTFB.
+Both web hosts’ TTFB is poor for users in Asia Pacific and Africa, with Kinsta’s average TTFB at 1.3 seconds and Cloudways’ at 678 ms.

-Pro Tip: Choose a data center closer to your audience.
-Cloudways offers 65+ and Kinsta 37 data centers.
+Choose a data center closer to your audience.
+Cloudways offers 65+ data centers, while Kinsta offers 37.

 In addition, I tested the server response time to see which web hosts generate and respond to client requests the faster.